doocs/leetcode/solution/2200-2299/2298.Tasks Count in the Weekend/README.md

 Task 4 was submitted on Saturday.
 Task 5 was submitted on Sunday.
 Task 6 was submitted on Sunday.
-3 tasks were submitted during the weekends.
+3 tasks were submitted during the weekend.
 3 tasks were submitted during the working days.
 </pre>

 ## 解法